 Single layer motorcycle jeans are generally considered the more premium option of the two as they weave abrasion resistant materials like Kevlar and Dyneema directly into the denim itself.

-Many riders prefer this as it reduces bulk for a more streamlined look and feel, but this advanced fabric is often more expensive than double layer designs as well, so you'll want to bare that in mind.
+Many riders prefer this as it reduces bulk for a more streamlined look and feel, but this advanced fabric is often more expensive than double-layer designs as well, so you'll want to bear that in mind.

 Double layer motorcycle jeans, on the other hand, take a more simplified approach of using denim on the outside and then reinforcing slide-prone zones like the seat and knees of the garment with more abrasion resistant fabric.